makanyane/IWTE/README.md

 * Misc - Image Editing\
 A simple painting process editor which supports basic editing of several file types (terrain masks can be edited shown at actual size in relation to settlement).

-# For RTW and Rome Remastered
+# Functions For RTW and Rome Remastered
 The following list is a quick round-up of IWTE's current capabilities for RTW (including BI and Alexander) and [Rome Total War Remastered.](https://github.com/FeralInteractive/romeremastered).
 * Campaign Map - Map Mesh - Rome Remastered Only\
 Provides various options for creating the 3d map mesh and textures required in Rome Remastered.